yannbouteiller/rtgym/README.md

 Let us say we want to control it at 20 Hz, i.e. with a time-step of 50ms.
 To keep it simple, let us also say that 50ms is an upper bound of our inference time.

-What we need to do in order to make the observation space Markovian in this setting is to augment the available observation with the 3 last sent actions.
-Indeed, the maximum total delay is 110ms, which is more than 2 and less than 3 time-steps (see the [Reinforcement Learning with Random Delays](https://arxiv.org/abs/2010.02966) paper for more explanations).
+What we need to do in order to make the observation space Markovian in this setting is to augment the available observation with the 4 last sent actions.
+Indeed, taking into account one time-step of 50ms for inference and the transmission delays, the maximum total delay is 160ms, which is more than 3 and less than 4 time-steps (see the [Reinforcement Learning with Random Delays](https://arxiv.org/abs/2010.02966) paper for more explanations).

 Note that this will be taken care of automatically, so you don't need to worry about it when implementing your RealTimeGymInterface in the next section.